rooji1123/freemarket_sample_52d/README.md

 |category|references|foreign_key: true|

 ### Assosiation
-has_many :comments
-has_many :images
-has_one :delivery
-belongs_to :user
-belongs_to :brand
+has_many :comments, dependent: :destroy has_many :images, dependent: :destroy has_one :delivery, dependent: :destroy belongs_to :user belongs_to :brand
 belongs_to :category